Greed (2019 film): Production

 It was announced in November 2016 that Fox Searchlight was looking to acquire the distribution rights to the film, with Michael Winterbottom set as director and Sacha Baron Cohen cast.

 No further development on the film was announced until September 2018, with the castings of Steve Coogan (replacing Baron Cohen), David Mitchell and Isla Fisher.

 In December 2018, it was revealed that filming had concluded, with additional castings being revealed, including Sophie Cookson, Shirley Henderson, Asa Butterfield, and Stephen Fry.

 Release

 Greed had its world premiere at the Toronto International Film Festival on 7 September 2019.
 Prior to, Sony Pictures Classics acquired US distribution rights to the film.

 A trailer for the film was released on 5 December 2019.
-The film was released in the United Kingdom on 21 February 2020.
+The film was released in the United Kingdom on 21 February 2020, a mere 6 days after the death of Caroline Flack, who cameos in the film.